miurahr/aqtinstall/docs/cli.rst

 .. option:: --archives <list of archives>

-    [Advanced] specify subset of archives to limit installed archvies.
+    [Advanced] Specify subset of archives to **limit** installed archives.
+    This is advanced option and not recommended to use for general usage.
+    Main purpose is speed up CI/CD process by limiting installed modules.
+    It can cause broken installation of Qt SDK.

 .. option:: src <Qt version> <target OS> <target variant>